sthalles/deeplab_v3/README.md

 # DeepLab_V3 Image Semantic Segmentation Network

-Implementation of the Semantic Segmentation DeepLab_V3 CNN as described in: https://arxiv.org/pdf/1606.00915.pdf
+Implementation of the Semantic Segmentation DeepLab_V3 CNN as described at [Rethinking Atrous Convolution for Semantic Image Segmentation](https://arxiv.org/pdf/1706.05587.pdf).

 For a complete documentation of this implementation, check out the [blog post](https://sthalles.github.io/deep_segmentation_network/).